JPFrankCS/cse15l-lab-reports/labReport4.md

 ![gitCommit](gitCommit7.png)
 Finally, we must simply push our commit to github by entering the following command: `git push`.
 The keystrokes needed are simply the letters in the words and the space.
 See this step in action below:
 ![gitPush](gitPush7.png)
+This causes the commits from the last step to be pushed to Github.